Denée Benton

-Denée Ayana Benton (born December 31, 1991) is an American actress and singer.
-She is best known for her performance as Natasha Rostova in the 2016 musical Natasha, Pierre, & The Great Comet of 1812 on Broadway, for which she was nominated for a Tony Award.
-Benton assumed the role of Eliza Hamilton in the Broadway production of Hamilton, beginning performances on October 30, 2018.
+Denée Benton (born December 31, 1991) is an American actress and singer.
+She is best known for her performance as Natasha Rostova in the 2016 musical Natasha, Pierre & The Great Comet of 1812 on Broadway, for which she was nominated for a Tony Award.
+Benton's other Broadway credits include the role of Eliza Hamilton in Hamilton (2018) and the role of Cinderella in Into the Woods (2022).
 Her television acting credits include UnREAL and The Gilded Age.

 Early life and education

-Benton was raised in Eustis, Florida.
-She named Rodgers and Hammerstein's Cinderella as an early inspiration for her desire to act.
+Benton was born and raised in Eustis, Florida.
+Her mother was a journalist, therapist, and businesswoman; her father was a mayor of Eustis and an airport executive.
+Rodgers and Hammerstein's Cinderella was an early inspiration for her desire to act.

 She attended Trinity Preparatory School in Winter Park, Florida, before graduating from Carnegie Mellon University in 2014.

 Career

 Benton's first prominent professional role was her role as Nabulungi in the West End and U.S. national tour of The Book of Mormon.

-Later she was cast in the titular role of Natasha in Natasha, Pierre & The Great Comet of 1812 with the American Repertory Theatre; she made her Broadway debut when that show opened at the Imperial Theatre on November 14, 2016.
-Benton received a Tony Award for Best Actress in a Musical nomination for her role in the show.
+Benton was cast in the titular role of Natasha Rostova in Natasha, Pierre & The Great Comet of 1812 with the American Repertory Theatre; she later made her Broadway debut opposite Josh Groban as Pierre when the show opened at the Imperial Theatre on November 14, 2016.
+Benton was nominated for the Tony Award for Best Actress in a Musical for her role in the show.
+Later in the run, she starred opposite Okieriete Onaodowan and the show's creator Dave Malloy as Pierre.
 She appeared on The Late Show with Stephen Colbert on December 12, 2016, to discuss the role.

 Benton gained wider prominence in her recurring role on the second season of the Lifetime series, UnREAL, as Ruby Carter in 2016.

-On October 17, 2018, it was announced that Benton would assume the role of Eliza Hamilton in the Broadway production of Hamilton, beginning performances on October 30.
-She left the show on February 24, 2019.
+On October 17, 2018, it was announced that Benton would assume the role of Eliza Hamilton in the Broadway production of Hamilton, beginning performances on October 30, starring opposite Michael Luwoye, Daniel Breaker, Mandy Gonzalez and James Monroe Iglehart.
+She left the show on December 8, 2019.

-As of 2022, Benton is a main cast member on the HBO historical drama series The Gilded Age, playing Peggy Scott.
-It was announced in February 2022 that HBO was going to renew this show for a second season.
+In 2022, Benton started acting as Peggy Scott in the main cast of the HBO historical drama series The Gilded Age, alongside Louisa Jacobson, Cynthia Nixon and Christine Baranski.
+In 2023 she was nominated alongside the cast for the Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Drama Series.

 In May 2022, Benton played the role of Cinderella in Stephen Sondheim's Into the Woods at New York City Center opposite Heather Headley, Neil Patrick Harris, Sara Bareilles, and Gavin Creel.
 In November, she reprised her role replacing Krysta Rodriguez in the Broadway revival of the show.
-She left the production December 24.
-She would star opposite Creel, Brian d’Arcy James, Patina Miller, Stephanie J. Block, Montego Glover, Andy Karl, Joshua Henry, and Joaquina Kalukango.
+She left the production on December 24.
+She would star opposite Creel, Brian d'Arcy James, Patina Miller, Stephanie J. Block, Montego Glover, Andy Karl, Joshua Henry, and Joaquina Kalukango.

+In December 2023, it was announced that Denee will star as Susan in the production of Tick, Tick...
+Boom! at The Kennedy Center.